partiql/partiql-docs/RFCs/0033-graph-query.md

 Consequently, our goal here is to describe how the two semantics are combined, specifically addressing:
 - Role of PartiQL environments while evaluating pattern matching.
-- Evaluation of PartiQL expressions within graph `WHERE` clauses.
+- Evaluation of PartiQL expressions within graph pattern `WHERE` clauses.
 - And, crucially, how the result of pattern match computation is represented as a value within the PartiQL data model.